Rouji/blog/content/posts/wayvnc_remote_desktop/index.md

 Windows remote desktop is actually kind of neat.
 Lets you pick up a local session remotely, while keeping the local console locked and even adapting to your remote display's dimensions.
-VNC can give you access to a running session, but doesn't normally do those other two things.
+VNC can give you access to a running Linux session, but doesn't normally do those other two things.

-I lug my work laptop back and forth between the office and my home office.
-The latter being my gaming PC setup at home, with its big nice monitor and mechanical keyboard etc.
-I could use a [KVM](https://en.wikipedia.org/wiki/KVM_switch) to attach those to the laptop, but those are expensive for 4k and fiddly, so I went remote desktop instead.
+I have a big beefy desktop, but also like to work on my laptop.
+I also like continuing my big beefy desktop stuff just the way I left it.
-And Windows' remote desktop would be perfect for this, but I'm a penguin.
+Windows' remote desktop would be perfect for this, but I'm a penguin.
 So I'm make do with what I've got.
 Which is VNC and hacky stuff.

 # HEADLESS Outputs to the Rescue
 [wlroots](https://gitlab.freedesktop.org/wlroots/wlroots)-based Wayland compositors (in my case, [Sway](https://swaywm.org/)) can make use of a "virtual output" feature (sway calls them "headless").
 It lets you add outputs to a session, that get rendered and behave like any normal output, but lack a physical display to output to.
 That includes all of your normal acceleration and 3D rendering and stuff.